 How Long Do I Have to File a Brain Injury Lawsuit in Florida?

-You typically have four years to file a traumatic brain injury lawsuit under Florida’s statute of limitations.
-The deadline for a wrongful death claim or medical malpractice case is just two years.
+You typically have either two years (for injuries sustained on or after 3/24/2023) or four years (for injuries sustained before that date) to file a traumatic brain injury lawsuit under Florida’s recently adjusted statute of limitations.
+The deadline for a wrongful death claim or medical malpractice case is also just two years.
 There are few exceptions to this deadline which may give you more or less time to file a lawsuit.
+Contact a lawyer to determine the appropriate deadline for your case.

 Contact Our Clearwater Brain Injury Lawyers for a Free Consultation